kanaverse/kana/paper.md

 - CppIrlba [@cppirlba] contains a C++ implementation of the IRLBA algorithm [@baglama2005augmented], based on the C code in the irlba R package [@irlba].
 - CppKmeans [@cppkmeans] implements the several algorithms for k-means clustering [@hartiganwong;@lloyd;@vassilvitskii2006kmeanspp@su2007search], based on R's Fortran code.
 - knncolle [@knncolle] wraps several nearest neighbor detection algorithms [@yianilos1993data;@annoy] in a consistent interface, using the same design as the BiocNeighbors package [@biocneighbors].
-- libscran [@libscran] implements high-level methods for single-cell RNA sequencing data analysis based on code from the scran, scuttle and scater packages [@lun2016step;@lun2017scater].
+- libscran [@libscran] implements high-level methods for scRNA-seq data analysis based on code from the scran, scuttle and scater packages [@lun2016step;@lun2017scater].
 - qdtsne [@qdtsne] contains a C++ implementation of the Barnes-Hut t-SNE algorithm [@maaten2014accelerating], refactored and optimized from code in the Rtsne package [@rtsne].
 - umappp [@umappp] contains a C++ implementation of the UMAP algorithm [@mcinnes2018umap], derived from code in the uwot R package [@uwot].
 - SinglePP [@singlepp] contains a C++ implementation of the SingleR algorithm for cell type annotation [@aran2019reference].